-Aaron Carter, a 6-year-old boy with autism, died in February after he was placed with new parents in Wichita.
+Aaron Carter, a 6-year-old boy with autism, died after he was placed with new parents in Wichita.
 Tina and Jamie Miller, who previously provided foster care for Aaron, believe his death could have been avoided.
 (Jeff Tuttle for Kansas Reflector)

 TOPEKA — Tina Miller screamed into her phone when she learned Aaron Carter was dead.

 For three years, Tina and her husband, Jamie, served as foster parents for the 6-year-old boy at their Comanche County ranch.
 They warned state officials and employees at Saint Francis Ministries that the Wichita couple who wanted to adopt Aaron was not prepared to handle a nonverbal autistic child who was prone to severe and sometimes self-harming outbursts.